Practivio/amazon/content/products/mr-scissors-decorative-scrapbooking-crafting-B08F2SPQZR/index.md

 ---
 title: "Mr Scissors Decorative Scrapbooking Crafting"
-description: "decorative craft scissors: Data-driven within Best Value ranking using the Practivio Score™.
-Positioned by quality, value, demand, findability, momentum."
+description: "decorative edge scissors for paper: Data-driven within Best Value ranking using the Practivio Score™.
+Positioned by quality, value, demand, findability, moment…"
-keywords: ["decorative craft scissors"]
+keywords: ["decorative edge scissors for paper"]
-seo_title: "decorative craft scissors — Smart Buy Best Value (2025)"
+seo_title: "decorative edge scissors for paper — Smart Buy Best Value (2025)"
 canonicalURL: "/products/mr-scissors-decorative-scrapbooking-crafting-B08F2SPQZR/"
 ---

-**🏆 Practivio Score™:** 922 — _Smart Buy_
+**🏆 Practivio Score™:** 976 — _Smart Buy_

-*If you're comparing **decorative craft scissors**, **[Mr Scissors Decorative Scrapbooking Crafting](https://www.amazon.com/dp/B08F2SPQZR?tag=practivio-20)** is a strong alternative to put on your shortlist.*
+*If you're comparing **decorative edge scissors for paper**, **[Mr Scissors Decorative Scrapbooking Crafting](https://www.amazon.com/dp/B08F2SPQZR?tag=practivio-20)** is a strong alternative to put on your shortlist.*
 ### Quick take
-[Shop “Mr Scissors Decorative Scrapbooking Crafting” on Amazon](https://www.amazon.com/dp/B08F2SPQZR?tag=practivio-20) This Craft Shears ranks **60 of 296**, inside the **Best Value tier**.
+[Shop “Mr Scissors Decorative Scrapbooking Crafting” on Amazon](https://www.amazon.com/dp/B08F2SPQZR?tag=practivio-20) This Paper Craft Supplies ranks **83 of 293**, inside the **Best Value tier**.
 Relative performance leads to this: Practivio recommends it as a **Smart Buy**.

 ### What the signals indicate
-Price: 36 of 296 (top 13% lowest price).
+Price: 50 of 293 (top 18% lowest price).
-Reviews: 34 of 296 (top 12% by review count).
+Reviews: 62 of 293 (top 22% by review count).
-Rating: 250 of 296 (top 85% by average stars).
+Rating: 267 of 293 (top 92% by average stars).
-Demand: 25 of 296 (top 9% by purchases this month).
+Demand: 62 of 293 (top 22% by purchases this month).

 ### Position in tier
 Comparisons remain tier-specific.

 ### How it compares to the Hidden Gem
-The Hidden Gem for Best Value achieves a Practivio Score™ of 969.00.
+The Hidden Gem for Best Value achieves a Practivio Score™ of 1057.00.
-This pick trails the Hidden Gem by 47.00 points.
+This pick trails the Hidden Gem by 81.00 points.
 Keep this in mind when weighing your top choices.

-See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B07TT1SFYL?tag=practivio-20)
+See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B00178QQJ8?tag=practivio-20)

 ### FAQ: Inclusion criteria
 Every product is screened against baseline measures.